 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Art History Minor is ARTHIS-MN.
+The plan code for Art History Minor is ARTHIS-MN.

 "Out of the ruins and into the fire: Maria Amalia and Foundation of the Capodimonte Porcelain Manufactory"